IceCI/Documentation/source/pages/pipelines/building_secrets.rst

 Generic secret
 ++++++++++++++

 Generic secrets store sensitive data that can be used in pipelines.
 Those values can be passed as environment variables to containers.
-Generic secrets can be used in :attr:`dockerRun<DockerRun>` steps, :attr:`services<Service>` and :attr:`failure handlers<FailureHandler>`.
+Generic secrets can be used in :attr:`containerRun<ContainerRun>` steps, :attr:`services<Service>` and :attr:`failure handlers<FailureHandler>`.
 They can be also defined in the :attr:`global<globals>` scope of the pipeline.

 Example
 _______